apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Return: `true`, if truncation is finished and the file can be immediately opened for appending, or `false` otherwise.

-HDFS: HDFS reutrns `false` to indicate that a background process of adjusting the length of the last block has been started, and clients should wait for it to complete before they can proceed with further file updates.
+HDFS: HDFS returns `false` to indicate that a background process of adjusting the length of the last block has been started, and clients should wait for it to complete before they can proceed with further file updates.